 A: It's cloth!
 Not paper, cloth!
 Fabric!
 Can't you see?
-I have something against that paper which I could never afford.
+I have something against that paper.
 Why among things I can't afford does there have to be paper, too?

 B: I have sixth period Algebra.
-Yah.
 I'm original.

 C: Personally, I have nothing against seafood.
 But, tuna.
 That's stuff grosses me out.
 Cat food.

-D: The chopsticks thing came from a report I read about this kid who wouldn't feed with any eating utensils because he thought they had feelings.
-The poor kid was obsessive compulsive.
+D: The chopsticks thing came from a report I read about this kid who wouldn't feed himself with any eating utensils because he thought they had feelings.
+The kid was obsessive compulsive.

-E: Ewe, tuna!
-That's the sickest thing I've ever written.
-Immaturity lives strong.
+E: Ew, tuna!
+That's the most horrific thing I've ever written.
+My immature dislike of random foods is strong.